proxer/ProxerLibJava/README.md

 ## Working on the library

 Recommended development environment is [IntelliJ IDEA](https://www.jetbrains.com/idea/).<br>
 As this project uses [Lombok](https://projectlombok.org/), you will also need the plugin.
-Remember to turn on annotation processing, to make compilation work correctly.
+Remember to turn on annotation processing to make compilation work correctly.

 ## Dependencies